GloryYYC/blog/_posts/2020-02-26-notes-on-I-dont-want-to-talk-about-it.md

 ---
 layout: post
-title:  Notes on "I Don't Want to Talk About It: Overcoming the Secret Legacy of Male Depression"
+title:  Notes on I Don't Want to Talk About It
 category: Reading
 ---